MoulikB/LibraryManagement/README.md

 ```

-The following Mermaid diagram shows the user flow for the `Kiosk` interface —
+The following diagram shows the flow for the `Kiosk` interface
-from login to browsing, borrowing, booking, and pathfinding.
+This flow illustrates how users navigate between menus —

 ```mermaid